liborty/rstats/README.md

 ## Appendix: Recent Releases

+* **Version 2.0.10** - Added to struct TriangMat `eigenvectors` (enabling PCA) and `variances` which compute variances of the data cloud along the original axes, by projecting on them and summing the eigenvalue weighted principal components.

 * **Version 2.0.9** - Pruned some rarely used methods, simplified `gmparts` and `gmerror`, updated dependencies.

 * **Version 2.0.8**' - Changed initial guess in iterative weighted gm methods to weighted mean.
 This, being more accurate than plain mean, leads to fewer iterations.
 Updated some dependencies.